Li-JunXian/Li-JunXian/README.md

 - ⚡ I specialise in:
   - 📱 Advanced Electronics, and
   -  🚀 Space Technology
-- 🔍 With 💽 Embedded Computing as my concentration area for study.
+- 🔍 With 💽 System-On-A-Chip as my concentration area for study.